github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 .. include:: ../reusables/beta-note-customizing-library-models.rst

-The Java analysis can be customized by adding library models (summaries, sinks and sources) in data extensions files.
+The Java analysis can be customized by adding library models (summaries, sinks and sources) in data extension files.

 A data extension file for Java is a YAML file in the form: